vespakoen/docs/validation.md

 Next, remove the Validator alias from **config/application.php**.

 Alright!
 You're ready to define your own validation rule.
 Create a function on your new validator using a **validate_rule** naming convention.
 Validator methods simply need to return true or false.
-It couldn't be any easier, right?

 #### Adding a custom validation rule: